ARM-DOE/pyart/README.rst

 * `Basemap <http://matplotlib.org/basemap/>`_.
 If installed the ability to plot grids on geographic maps is available.

+* `wradlib <http://wradlib.bitbucket.org/>`_.
+Needed to calculate the texture of a differential phase field.

 * `nose <http://nose.readthedocs.org/en/latest/>`_.
   Required to run the Py-ART unit tests.